claby2/clavim/README.md

 # clavim
-My own text editor which I do not intend to use.
+A text editor that I do not intend on using.